exporl/apex-documentation/studies/index.md

 1. In APEX go to `file > link a new study`.
 If no studies are present you will be sent to the `Secure Shell keys` tab.

-2. Copy paste the contents of the `Public key` box into the device dialog at `https://exporl.med.kuleuven.be/apex-study/`.
-On Android you can press the `Share` button and a browser with this page will be opened, with the url already filled in.
+2. Press the `Share` button and a browser with this page will be opened, with the url already filled in.

 3. Give the device access to your study.
 At